 Browse courses to find something that interests you.

-The NFP sector is a significant sector, with many businesses offering life-changing services.
+The NFP sector is significant, with many businesses offering life-changing services.
 But how do we know whether these programs are successful?
-What’s the impact of these programs?
-And how do we measure their impact and success?
+What’s the impact of these programs and how do we measure their impact and success?

-In this course, you will be empowered with the knowledge of what to measure and how to measure your social impact.
-You will be equipped with all the tools you need to apply to the task of conducting evidence-based and methodologically rigorous program evaluation.
-You might even walk away challenging the way you think about measuring program outcomes!
+In this taster course, you will be empowered with the knowledge of what to measure and how to measure your social impact.
+You will be equipped with all the tools needed to conduct evidence-based and methodologically-rigorous program evaluation.
+You may even walk away challenging the way you think about measuring program outcomes!

-This course is for those who want to ensure their not-for-profit programs are creating an impact in local communities or on broader society.
+This course is for anyone who wants to ensure their not-for-profit programs are creating an impact in local communities, or on broader society.

-Bronwen is the Director of the Masters of Not-for-Profit and Community Management Program at the University of Technology, Sydney.
-In 2015 she was the Co-Director of the UTS Centre for Cosmopolitan Civil Societies and in 2012 she was also the National Manager, Research at Mission Australia.
+Bronwen is the Director of the Masters of Not-for-Profit and Community Management Program at the University of Technology.
+In 2015, she was Co-Director of the UTS Centre for Cosmopolitan Civil Societies and in 2012, the National Manager, Research, at Mission Australia.